nsaoirse/FOAMySees/README.md

 OpenFOAM (any version which can be used with preCICE)

-preCICE v2.5.0 (if you change this version, you will need to modify the FOAMySeesCouplingDriver.py file to change the Python language bindings.
+preCICE v2.5.0 (if you use a different version, you will need to modify the FOAMySeesCouplingDriver.py file to change the Python language bindings.
 I think the functions change from preCICE v2.5 to preCICE v3.0.
-I have not incorporated the v3.0 bindings into the coupling driver yet.)
+I have not incorporated the v3.0 bindings into the coupling driver yet.
+Seems like the code will work with v2.4 as well, but 2.5 is recommended)

 OpenSeesPy